Executive Director: Maura Ramsey

 President: Josue Rodriguez

 Josue was born and raised in the great city of New Bedford.
 He is a graduate of the University of Massachusetts Dartmouth with a Bachelors Degree in Crime and Justice Studies.
 Josue worked in human services from 1996-2016 mainly with at risk youth placed in residential services and community programs.
 He has been a licensed Realtor in the state of Massachusetts since 2013 and Full time Realtor since 2016.
-Josue is passionate about family, community, real estate, and quite times alone with God.
+Josue is passionate about family, community, real estate, and quiet times alone with God.

 Andrea Klimt is an anthropologist at UMass Dartmouth.
 She has been teaching for over 20 years and directs the university's Urban Studies as well as the Health and Society programs.
 She is actively involved in numerous collaborative partnerships and research projects in Fall River.
 Her areas of expertise are migration and immigrant communities, documentary photography and Photo Voice projects, class and ethnic identity formation, and the use of urban spaces.